 Lois Elaine Curtiss (1943 - 2019)

 Lois Elaine Curtiss, age 75 of Lake Odessa, Michigan died at Colonial Oaks Health & Rehabilitation Center, Marion, Indiana on January 5, 2019.
 She passed peacefully with her sister, Linda (Curtiss) Mason, at her side.
-Lois had shared her vision with Hospital staff and Linda - “I see Heaven.
+Lois had shared her vision with the staff and Linda - “I see Heaven.
 I see Jesus!
 He’s done so much for me.
 I love my family!
 Heaven is WONDERFUL!
 Nobody wants to miss Heaven!
 Its’ WONDERFUL, WONDERFUL!
 I saw Mom.”

 She was born November 24, 1943 at Dr. Huff’s office, Lake Odessa, Michigan, Odessa Township, Ionia County, daughter of Stephen and Sarah (Tanner) Curtiss of Lake Odessa.
 She attended Hinderleider School (K-8th), graduated from Saranac High School in 1961, and from Spring Arbor College (Free Methodist) in 1965 with Bachelor of Arts Degree.